KidZania: A Kid-Sized City Full Of Edutainment Through Role-Play

 Of course, parents can and do follow kids around to observe the benefits of edutainment.

 However, at KidZania Cuicuilco there’s a business center and spa for parents!
-Kids are monitored over video surveillance and wear the tracking bracelet in this very secure facility.
+Kids are monitored by video surveillance and wear the tracking bracelet in this very secure facility.
 Plus, there are plenty of KidZania employees around.
 Do what you feel comfortable with.

 General KidZania Information